Accommodation in Japan

-If you are a male, there are the "Capsule hotels" in Japanese in a
+If you are a male, there are the "Capsule hotels" in a downtown area of big city.

 Many boxes are lined like a sleeping car of train.

-The rate is very cheap and we can check in late at night, so most lodgers are businessmen.
+The lodging fee is very cheap and you can check even in late at night.

 The sign says "Hotel", but most of them are fancy building and the windows are small.